 For a broader toolkit and advice, I recommend Lauren Bryant-Monk and Kienna Shaw’s TTRPG Safety Toolkit, which can be found on Google Drive via bit.ly/ttrpgsafetytoolkit

 • Checklists – a list of stuff that could conceivably come up in a game that players can decide if they want or not.
-This is a really good one for first time roleplayers who might not have thought about these kinds of things before.
-Monty Cook Games’ free booklet Consent in Gaming includes a sample one; I also really like this online Google Docs version by Lauren Bryant-Monk.
+This is a good starting point for first time roleplayers who might not have thought about these kinds of things before.
+Monty Cook Games’ free booklet Consent in Gaming includes a sample checklist; I also really like this online Google Docs checklist by Lauren Bryant-Monk.

 • Lines & Veils – a really simple way to talk about what players are happy to include in a game during your “session zero” conversation.
 Veiled topics are ones a player is happy to include as long as it is dealt with “off-screen” – i.e. the players agree that whatever it is happened without going into any details.
 Lines are a hard no from a player for something they just don’t want in the game.
 More info can be found in this great write-up on the RPG StackExchange.

 • The X Card – this concept, originally developed by John Stavropoulos, is usually an index card or small slip of paper with an X drawn on it, placed on the table in reach of everyone.
 Any player can tap it at any time to indicate they’re not comfortable with whatever is currently happening in the game, allowing the GM and group to change tack and avoid the troubling material.
-Details can be found via tinyurl.com/x-card-rpg.
+It’s important to understand how and why to use it, and you can get all the details at tinyurl.com/x-card-rpg.